vinimyls/Electronic_Lock/README.md

 ### How this work?

-the program is divided in four pages. if you touch in first page (page0), this calls the second (page1).
+The program is divided in four pages.

+if you touch in first page (page0), this calls the second (page1).

-In page1 you can return to page0 or try a password,
+In page1 you can return to page0 or try a password.

-    -   if to password is correct the program calls the page2, active the relay for 5 seconds end return to the page0
+    -   if to password is correct the program calls the page2, active the relay for 5 seconds end return to the page0.

     -   else if to calls the page3 end return to the page0 in five seconds.
 ## :computer: Deploy